Marketing

 Sports Marketing

 Examines the methods used by business management to obtain the information needed to support marketing decisions: selection of target market, design of product, distribution, promotion, and pricing policy.
-These methods include exploratory (qualitative) research, conclusive (quantitative) research, sampling theory and application, and various statistical techniques used to support marketing research (regression, correlation, analysis of variance and contingency analysis).
+These methods include exploratory (qualitative) research, conclusive (quantitative) research, sampling theory and application, and various statistical techniques used to support marketing research (regression, correlation, analysis of variance).

 This course uses theories and research that explain and predict consumer and organizational buying behavior.
 The course examines concepts that have implications for marketing management decisions, including individual and group decision-making, socio-cultural and psychological factors that influence consumer attitudes, and consumer research.
 Projects are assigned to allow students to apply theoretical concepts to real world challenges and experiences.